|Name:||Dr Susan Brown

 Sue joined the College in January 2010 as Reader in Translational Medicine.
-The focus of Sue's work is to understand the pathogenesis of muscular dystrophy with a view to developing future treatments.
-She is specifically interested in the group of muscular dystrophies now referred to as the 'dystroglycanopathies'; which are forms of neuromuscular disease characterised by the altered glycosylation of alpha dystroglycan.
+The focus of Sue's work is to understand the muscle, eye brain phenotype of a group of muscular dystrophies known as the 'dystroglycanopathies'; which are forms of neuromuscular disease characterised by the altered glycosylation of alpha dystroglycan.

 Sue studied Zoology with Botany at the University of Reading followed by a PhD in Muscle Development at the Royal Veterinary College.
 Since this time Sue has held appointments at the Royal Free Hospital, Guys’ Hospital Medical School, Royal Holloway College and Imperial College, London.